wharfkit/website/src/lib/docs/ContractKit/QueryMethod.md

 - `to`: Denotes the end of the range for bounded queries.
 - `index_position`: Designates the index to use in the API query.
 This will affect which `from` and `to` values can be used.
 In Antelope chains, the index positions follow the pattern of `primary`, `secondary`, `tertiary`, etc.
 - `scope`: Defines the scope of the rows that should be retrieved.
 - `key_type`: Indicates the type of index key to be used.
-This is useful when using secondary indexes.
+This is useful when utilizing secondary indexes.
 - `maxRows`: Specifies the maximum number of rows to fetch.
 - `rowsPerAPIRequest`: Determines the number of rows fetched per API request for pagination.